qdzlug/ironbank-pipeline/stages/s3/README.md

 ```

-Print some informatin about keywords or tags and return the dictionary `val_list` back to the main function
+Print some information about keywords or tags and return the dictionary `val_list` back to the main function

 #### Get Source Keys Values